trekhleb/angular-library-seed/README.md

   ├─ webpack-umd.config.ts        * Webpack configuration for building UMD bundle
   └─ yarn.lock                    * Yarn lock file that locks dependancy versions
 ```

+# Getting Started

+## Dependencies

+### Node/NPM
+Install latest Node and NPM following the [instructions](https://nodejs.org/en/download/).

+- `brew install node` for Mac.

+### Yarn
+[Yarn package manager](https://yarnpkg.com/en/) is optional but highly recommended.
+It installs library dependencies faster and also locks theirs versions.
+It has [more advantages](https://yarnpkg.com/en/) but these two are pretty attractive.

+Install Yarn by following the [instructions](https://yarnpkg.com/en/docs/install).

+- `brew install yarn` for Mac.

+If you prefer to work with `npm` directly you may ignore this step.

+## Installing

+- `fork` this repo
+- `clone` your fork
+- `yarn install` to install required dependencies (or `npm i`)